Righeimer Wants A "Charter City"

 SOME FACTS

-Here are a few interesting - and scary - facts about Charter Cities vs. General Law Cities provided by the California League of Cit
+Here are a few interesting - and scary - facts about Charter Cities vs. General Law Cities provided by the California League of Cities: (The emphasis is mine.)

-"SUPREME AUTH
+"SUPREME AUTHORITY"

-charter cities have supreme authority over "municipal affairs".
+The California Constitution gives cities the power to become charter cities.
+The benefit of becoming a charter city is that charter cities have supreme authority over "municipal affairs".
 In other words, a charter city's law concerning a municipal affair will trump a state law governing the same topic.

 OPEN-ENDED

-, in effect a city's constitution, need not set out every municipal affair the city would like to govern.
+A city charter, in effect a city's constitution, need not set out every municipal affair the city would like to govern.
 So long as the charter contains the declaration that the city intends to avail itself of the full power provided by the California Constitution, any city ordinance that regulates a municipal affair will govern over a general law of the state.

 A "MUNICIPAL AFFAIR"

-what is and is not a "municipal affair" is not always straightforward.
+Determining what is and is not a "municipal affair" is not always straightforward.
 The California Constitution does not define "municipal affair".
 It does, however, set out a nonexclusive list of four "core" categories that are, by definition, municipal affairs.

 1) Regulation of the "city police force"